Python-PyQt/PyQt6-Docs/descriptions/QtCore/QByteArray-c.rst

 Spacing Characters
 ..................

-A frequent requirement is to remove spacing characters from a byte array ('\\n', '\\t', ' ', etc.).
+A frequent requirement is to remove spacing characters from a byte array (``'\n'``, ``'\t'``, ``' '``, etc.).
 If you want to remove spacing from both ends of a :sip:ref:`~PyQt6.QtCore.QByteArray`, use :sip:ref:`~PyQt6.QtCore.QByteArray.trimmed`.
 If you want to also replace each run of spacing characters with a single space character within the byte array, use :sip:ref:`~PyQt6.QtCore.QByteArray.simplified`.
 Only ASCII spacing characters are recognized for these purposes.

 .. _qbytearray-number-string-conversions:

 Number-String Conversions
 .........................

-Functions that perform conversions between numeric data types and strings are performed in the C locale, regardless of the user's locale settings.
+Functions that perform conversions between numeric data types and string representations are performed in the C locale, regardless of the user's locale settings.
 Use :sip:ref:`~PyQt6.QtCore.QLocale` to perform locale-aware conversions between numbers and strings.

 .. _qbytearray-character-case: